patman023/nysthimanual/Template.md

 ### Section A

-(in reference to the image - see MetaAardvark for a great example)
+*[The sections should be in reference to the image - see MetaAardvark for a great example.]*

-Try and describe what the control -does-, what voltage range a CV Input accepts, the kind of signal an output generates, etc. Usage has it's own section, so please try and limit things to specific controls here.
+Try and describe what the control **does**, what voltage range a CV Input accepts, the kind of signal an output generates, etc. Usage has its own section, so please try and limit descriptions to specific controls here.

-FUNCTION NAMES should be in ALLCAPS.
+FUNCTION NAMES should be in ALL CAPS.

-If you need to add a specification in a text block, try to be as clear as possible, ie. "-666.00 V to +666.00 V ***(Default: 0.00 V)*** ".
+If you need to add a specification in a text block, try to be as clear as possible, e.g. "-666.00 V to +666.00 V ***(Default: 0.00 V)*** ".
 If you can't fit the phrase inline, separate it out like these:

 ***Default Clock Rate: 10.00 Hz***